pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 - the need to write the same assembly code repetitively (for instance function's prologue an epilogue)
 - and the lack of data structures.

-These are three good reasons to learn a preprocessor language when you learn to write assembly and there could be a lot of others reasons like the need to adapt the code to the cpu features, or the need to generate large portions of code (like declaring an array of 1024 bytes filled with ones), etc.
+These are three good reasons to learn a preprocessor language when you learn to write assembly and there are a lot of others like the need to adapt the code to the cpu features, or the need to generate large portions of code (like declaring an array of 1024 bytes filled with ones), etc.

 The goal of this post is to introduce you to the **nasm preprocessor** which is a way more powerful preprocessor than the C one.

-Each time you want to check the preprocessed output of a snippet you can do so by using the -E option of nasm which will cause nasm to pre-process the file and print the output to stdout without actually assembling anything.

 > *Disclaimer: This post intends to be a reminder of useful nasm preprocessor functionalities.
 It is mainly for my personal use and reflects what i judge "useful".
 If you want an exhaustive view of the nasm preprocessor you can directly read the nasm documentation [here](https://www.nasm.us/xdoc/2.16.03/html/nasmdoc4.html) Moreover some of the examples in this post are shamelessly copied from the nasm documentation.
 Note that they all were translated to linux-x86_64 asm.*